 Marietta Stow ran with Lockwood during the 1884 campaign as her running mate for Vice President.
 This allowed for an important campaign with a clear message and two women in the limelight.

-This moment of two women running together for a lesser party happened again in 1984 and 2008.
+This moment of two women running together for political office for a lesser party happened again in 1984 and 2008.
 In 1984, Sonia Johnson and Emma Wong Mar ran together for the Peace and Freedom Party.
 Mar became the first Asian-American to do so.

-This gives a brief overview of the major players in the presidential races, and their achievements between 1872 and 2020.
-Please note that there were many more minor candidates.
+This gives a brief overview of the major players in the presidential races and their achievements between 1872 and 2020.
+Please note that there were many more minor candidates seeking political office.